ericom-gideon/docs/docs/servers/resize.md

 ## Resize your server

-1. Template your server and create a new server with the desired compute size.
-2. Click the server from the dashboard you want to resize to view the server's details.
+1. Click the server from the dashboard you wish to resize.
-3. On the overview tab click resize.
+2. From the overview tab click resize.
-4. Select your desired compute size from the drop down list then click to initiate the change.
+3. Select your desired compute size from the drop down list then click to initiate the change.

-Your server will now stop, update its service offering and return to its pre-resize state with your desired compute size.
+Your server will now stop, update its service offering and return with your desired compute size.

 **Note:** You cannot resize a 512MB-X1 service offering.
 You will need to template the machine instead and deploy from the template.